 - They mention the mid-level manager’s superior by name, claiming he or she specifically directed them to the mid-level manager in order to have the request processed.
-Using company namedropping is strategic move hackers make to trick strategically can trick the manager into believing a request is legitimate.
+Using company namedropping is a strategic move hackers make to trick the manager into believing a request is legitimate.

 - The manager changes the vendor’s bank account information and for months to come, fake invoices are paid with the dollars going straight to the cybercriminal’s bank account.

 A cybercriminal who gains access to your business’s hierarchy can also use it to impersonate VPs or even your CEO.
 Mid-level managers tend to spring to action whenever they’re contacted by a higher-up.
 A cybercriminal engaged in CEO impersonation can use a phishing email to trick a mid-level manager into disclosing sensitive client or company data or granting access to your business’s computer system.
 Recently, the FBI investigated a COVID-19-related case of CEO fraud in which the hacker, posing as a CEO, requested a money transfer date to be move up due to precautions surrounding COVID-19 and the quarantine process.
 In the end, the hoax cost one financial institution a million dollars.2

 CEO fraud is just one kind of costly cyberthreat.
 In 2019, the FBI’s Internet Crime Complaint Center (IC3) recorded $3.5 billion in U.S. internet crime losses, with the most frequent scams involving phishing and similar schemes.
 In fact, business email compromise (BEC) scams cost $1.7 billion alone.3